 - Remove the book, “The Divorce Myth” (J. Carl Laney) from our book table across the board and not just when we were at Faith, and

-- Remove anything such teaching of one-man, one-woman, one-flesh marriage position off of our website.
+- Remove any teaching of the one-man, one-woman, one-flesh marriage position off of our website.

 Of course, we could not agree to those stipulations as we firmly took that stand, and still do.
-It clearly is Biblical, especially in light of passages such as Romans 7:2-4.
+We believe it clearly is Biblical, especially in light of passages such as Romans 7:2-4.

 In short, we anticipated the end result of months of communication would not be positive.
 So, after being the first church to take us on for support and after supporting us for approximately 5 years, the church stopped support financially over the issue of marriage.
 What’s more, though we’d served in VBS and revival ministry there for a number of years, perhaps 11 in all, we were no longer invited to come.
 It is as if we disappeared off the face of the earth!
 It also was odd that Brother Spiecker, prior to us coming for that last VBS, contacted us beforehand to stipulate that I not speak on the King James issue or the issue of marriage.
 This assertion was especially curious since I’d never, ever spoken on those subjects there at any time in the past!